 Choose an MBA specialisation

-Before applying to an MBA programme, you first need to choose an MBA specialisation.
+Before applying to an MBA programme, you must choose an MBA specialisation.
 And there are plenty of options out there.
 We’ll list a few to get you started, but feel free to search for your favourite discipline:

 - MBA in General Management